Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 It's Iowa.

-I was going to say, oh, damn it.
+It's going to say, oh, God damn it.

 Chalet heavy state.